Anthony-Chela/IP2/README.md

 # AkanName Generator
-#### The geerator will allow Ghanain nationals calculate their exact day of the week when they were born,{The version was updated in 21st August 2020}
+#### The generator will allow Ghanain nationals calculate their exact day of the week when they were born,{The version was updated in 21st August 2020}
 #### By Anthony Chela
 ## Description
 MyAge is an application used to calculate the exact day of birth of Ghanains based on their culture of naming